-But this is all just a ploy to play on your emotions and bypass your thinking.
+But this is all just a ploy to play on your emotions and bypass your logic.

-The 10 minute video talks about this life-changing Push Button System without every giving any explanation as to how it actually works, what the system does or how you’ll make any money.
+The 10-minute video talks about this life-changing Push Button System without ever giving any explanation as to how it actually works, what the system does or how you'll make any money.

-A well-known trick used by scammers is called the scarcity tactic – by usiong the limited spots trick and the countdown timer they’re trying to make you think you need to be quick so you don’t miss out!
+A well-known trick used by scammers is called the scarcity tactic – by using the limited spots trick and countdown timer they're trying to make you think you need to be quick so you don't miss out!

 What's funny though is that I've been on the Push Button System website several times over the last few days and the numbers always changing.

 I bet I could check it out in 3 months and they'd still be spots available.